 Ethical Sourcing

-A commitment to ethical ingredient sourcing is a clear sign of a sustainable and ethical company.
+A genuine commitment to ethical ingredient sourcing is one of the clearest indicators of a sustainable and ethical beauty brand.

 Certifications: Fairtrade, Fair Trade